16.03.2022 - 2 min

 The eye

 Hold the glass by the stem, and lift it to the light.
 What does the colour tell you?
 Is the colour a light amber, or darker?
-A darker hue will generally (though not always) indicate the cognac is more aged, the barrel having imparted more of its characteristics to the eaux-de-vie over time.

 What else can you discern from the clarity?
 The eaux-de-vie in Martell cognac is produced from clear wines from which all lees have been removed, for a purer, more authentic expression of the vintage and terroir.